yuqiii-wang/KnowledgeNotes/languages/cpp/meta_programming/meta_programming.md

 # Meta Programming

-*Template metaprogramming* (TMP) is a metaprogramming technique in which templates are used by a compiler to generate temporary source code, which is merged by the compiler with the rest of the source code and then compiled.
+*Template meta-programming* (TMP) is a meta-programming technique in which templates are used by a compiler to generate temporary source code, which is merged by the compiler with the rest of the source code and then compiled.

 * Meta Programming vs Macro